Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 If you cannot find the person in any state directory, it is likely that he or she is not an actual attorney.
 It is shocking how often immigrants fall victim to immigration scams by people who pretend to be attorneys, but who are in fact only notaries.

 However, it is still your responsibility to read every piece of information on your immigration application.
 Even if you do not understand English, it is your responsibility to have someone you trust translate it for you so that the information you provide is accurate and true.
-Make sure that your attorney provides you with a copy of every document filed on your behalf.
+Finally, make sure that your attorney provides you with a copy of every document filed on your behalf.

 Once you sign the application or appear for an interview, you are responsible for the information provided.
 If the application is fraudulent and the ruse is discovered, it would be very difficult to prove that it was not you who committed the fraud or misrepresented the information.